KeepSerene/imprintly-ai-e-book-creator-mern/README.md

 ## 🌐 Deployment

-This project is configured for deployment on Render.com.
+This project is configured for deployment on [Render.com](https://render.com/).
 The build process automatically:

 1. Installs all dependencies using pnpm
 2. Builds the React frontend
 3. Serves the frontend from the Express backend in production
 4. Handles all routing through React Router

-See the deployment guide in the repository for detailed instructions.

 ---